arbus/arbus.github.io/_posts/2014-06-09-Graphs-In-Mysql.md

 #### Conclusions

 This approach works really well when your nodes and edges don't change a lot.
 In this case, we can always be sure that recalculating data will be significantly faster than building new stations and laying down new track!
 This precalculation step provides extremely fast lookup times for routes.
-The tradeoff is that you have to recalculate the `trips` table every time any new stations or tracks are laid.
+The tradeoff is that you have to recalculate the `trips` table every time any new stations are built or tracks are laid.

+Another issue that you must consider is the size of the `trips` table.
+This table has 552 rows 22 stations and connected by 63 pieces of track and the trips table will only grow rapidly as the stations and tracks increase in number.